uploadcare/uploadcare-wordpress/README.md

 Press "Upload/Insert" to insert some media.
 You will see, that new tab "Uploadcare" is available.

-Upload a file using widget and press "Store File".
+Upload a file using widget.

-When the file is stored a new page with file operations will be available.

-Apply operations and press "Insert Into Post".
+Crop the file.
+Only cropped area will be inserted.

+Press "Store and Insert".
 The image will be inserted in your post.

-[More information on file operations can be found here][2]

 ## Releases

+**1.0.6**
+* Widget update.
+* Manual crop.

 **1.0.5** ([Download](https://ucarecdn.com/cdd3a8d9-28d1-44f7-85ec-b54f0e4cf30b/uploadcare-wordpress_1.0.5.zip))
 * Bugfix